 Money laundering through property is a major problem, especially in London.

-If you’re a solicitor involved in property transactions, you have duties under the Money Laundering Regulations 2017 to:
+If you’re a solicitor involved in property transactions, you have duties under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 to:

 - identify and verify the identity of your client